 Create virtual training and blended learning experiences through self-paced online courses.
 Our e-learning structure allows you to create courses from scratch or using existing content.
 Easily embed media, connect with community members in learning checkpoints and monetize courses with our built-in e-commerce functionality.
 Each course is accompanied with a peer-reviewed micro-credential saved to a community member’s profile and easily shared via a micro-credential link.
 Read more about micro-credentials.

-Educational institutions use virtual courses to design blended learning pathways that build upon in-person courses, museum events or staff professional development trainings.
+Educational institutions use virtual courses to design learning pathways that build upon in-person courses, museum events or staff professional development trainings.

 Unlike boring discussion forums, we’ve designed our discussion threads to be collaborative and easily embedded into learning experiences within your community.
 Starting a discussion thread takes seconds and can be tied to institutional projects, online training courses, topics of interest or simply getting to know one another in the community.
 Embed media, tag users and subscribe to discussions for email updates so that you never miss a beat.
 Take a look at a discussion thread here to see what's possible.